nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case 12: Recur tasks**

+**MSS**

+1. User <ins>lists tasks (UC01)</ins>.

+2. User requests to add a recurrence to a task.

+3. ModuleBook3.5 adds recurrence to the task requested to be recurred by the user.

+Use case ends.

+**Extensions**

+* 2a.
+The given index is out of range.

+    * 2a1.
+ModuleBook3.5 shows an error  message.

+        Use case resumes at step 2.

+* 2b.
+The recurrence is not daily, weekly or monthly.

+    * 2b1.
+ModuleBook3.5 shows an error message.

+        Use case resumes at step 2.

+* 2c.
+The recurrence inputted is the same as the defined recurrence of the task.

+    * 2c1.
+ModuleBook3.5 shows an error message.

+        Use case resumes at step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.